Scaling and data collapse of two-dimensional random singlet state in magnetic field

 Therefore, we find $\chi_{L,T}(B,T)\sim T^{-\alpha}$ for $B\ll T\ll J,\Omega$, and $\chi_{L,T}(B,T)\sim B^{-\alpha}$ for $T\ll B\ll J,\Omega$.
 The scaling functions Eqs. (\ref{eq:Mtilde})--(\ref{eq:chittilde}) will be compared with the following numerical results.

-{\bf Numerical results and scaling analysis.} We will focus on the random $J$-$Q$ model at $\Lambda=4$, which is deep in the RS phase \cite{Liu2018b}.
+{\bf Numerical results and scaling analysis.} We focus on the random $J$-$Q$ model at $\Lambda=4$, which is deep in the RS phase \cite{Liu2018b}.
 The magnetization and the susceptibilities versus magnetic field at $T=0.04$ are plotted in Fig. \ref{fig:finite-size-effect}.
 We find that the results evaluated with different lattice sizes $L=36$, $42$ and $48$ overlap with each other within error bars.
-This indicates that the finite-size effect of these thermodynamic quantities is relatively weak in the 2D RS state, and the thermodynamic limit has been reached.
+This indicates that the finite-size effect of these thermodynamic quantities is relatively weak in the 2D RS state, and the thermodynamic limit is essentially reached.
 Therefore, we take $L=42$ in the rest of this work.

 The magnetization and the susceptibilities are evaluated in the range of temperature and magnetic field $0.02\leq T\leq 0.1$ and $0.02\leq B\leq 0.8$.
 The results are plotted in Fig. \ref{fig:data} (a--c).
-According to the quantum critical scaling scenario, these quantities are expected to show power-law dependence on magnetic field in the low-temperature limit, $T\ll B\ll J,\Omega$, thus we fit the data at $T=0.02$ with the power law, $M_{z}(B)\propto B^{1-\alpha_{M}}$ and $\chi_{L,T}(B)\propto B^{-\alpha_{L,T}}$, which yields the exponents $\alpha_{M}=0.42(2)$, $\alpha_{L}=0.7(2)$ and $\alpha_{T}=0.45(2)$.
-The results are plotted in Fig. \ref{fig:data} (d,e).
-Here, the fitting of $\chi_{L}$ is restricted to data in the range $0.02\leq B\leq 0.3$ because of the obvious deviation from the power-law form at higher magnetic field.
-Whether such deviation indicates a magnetic field-induced phase transition is left for future study.
+According to the quantum critical scaling scenario, these quantities are expected to show power-law dependence on magnetic field in the low-temperature limit, $T\ll B\ll J,\Lambda$, thus we fit the data at $T=0.02$ with the power law, $m_{z}(B)\propto B^{1-\alpha_{m}}$ and $\chi_{L,T}(B)\propto B^{-\alpha_{L,T}}$, which yields the exponents $\alpha_{m}=0.42(2)$, $\alpha_{L}=0.7(2)$ and $\alpha_{T}=0.45(2)$.
+The results are plotted in Fig. \ref{fig:data} (d).
+Here, the fitting of $\chi_{L}$ is restricted to the range $0.02\leq B\leq 0.3$ because of the obvious deviation from the power law at higher magnetic field.
+The cusp in $\chi_{L}$, i.e., a discontinuity in its slope, may reflect a quantum phase transition induced by the magnetic field, which is left for future study.
 Error bars are estimated by combining the statistical uncertainty of the fitted exponents and their variation if the data at $B=0.02$ are excluded in the fitting procedure.
-These exponents respect the scaling law $\alpha_{M}=\alpha_{L}=\alpha_{T}$ within error bars.
-Moreover, these exponents are close to that obtained in the finite-temperature scaling of the susceptibility, $\chi(T)\propto T^{-\gamma}$ with $\gamma=0.60(10)$ \cite{Liu2018b}.
-This suggests that the scaling dimensions $y_{B}\simeq y_{T}$ [see Eq. (\ref{eq:y})], and implies the possible one-parameter scaling and data collapse behavior with the scaling variable $B/T$, which we will examine below.
+We also consider a different fitting procedure by including a subleading correction term to the power-law scaling,